 Despite the occasional thrills, I don’t recommend freelance journalism for wannabe digital émigrés.
 If you’re giving up an established career to go remote, then you’ll need to at least match your previous income.
 Unless you’re very lucky and/or extremely prolific, freelance journalism won’t pay enough to do that.

 Also, as a digital émigré, you’ll need enough income to be eligible for your residency visa.
 Again, freelance journalism is unlikely to generate sufficient for that purpose.

 If you want to make a decent living online for digital émigré purposes, you should definitely consider becoming a freelance writer.
 But I’d recommend thinking twice about going into journalism.

-For starters, focus on the industry areas where there’s plenty of money sloshing around.
-These include tech (especially venture funded startups), anything AI-related, healthcare and pharmaceutical, finance, real estate, and insurance.
+For starters, focus on the industries where there’s plenty of money sloshing around.
+These include tech (especially venture capital funded startups), anything AI-related, healthcare and pharmaceutical, finance, real estate, and insurance.

 Then, make sure your potential clients can afford you.
 Before pitching a new lead, I always do some research to make sure they can afford my rates.
 If they can’t, then it could be a waste of time to reach out.
 I use a couple of methods to assess this.

 First, I check out the company profile on LinkedIn.

 I look for information about the number of employees, the location (is it an expensive capital city, or a low cost of living location?), whether they’ve hired many new employees recently, and news about successful funding rounds.

 If the company is based in the UK, it’s also worth checking the Companies House website for the company’s most recent balance sheets and turnover.
 Those give a good indication of its financial situation.

 Now, I’ll show you how to become a freelance writer who makes good money.